 As a video editor you’ll turn raw video, photos and audio footage into a video that tells a compelling story.
 Though you’ll use a script to guide you, the overall tone of each finished video is in the editor’s hands.

 Apart from storytelling skills, you should also be proficient in one or several video editing programs, e.g., Avid Media Composer, Final Cut Pro, Adobe After Effects, and Adobe Premiere Pro.

 What type of videos could you edit?
 Many small to medium sized companies need help with the production of commercial, motivational, how-to or explainer videos.

 23. Ebook Creator for Bloggers or Small Business Owners

-Bloggers and small business owners often have a ton of content on their blogs or websites that could be repurposed as ebooks.
+Online business ideas are plentiful for bloggers and small business owners who often have a ton of content on their blogs or websites that could be repurposed as ebooks.
 Ebooks can be used as lead magnets to grow email lists, offered as free bonuses with a paid course, or published and sold as Kindle books on Amazon.

 Using a program like Designrr, you can even convert YouTube videos into ebooks or create show notes and transcriptions for podcasters.

 Do you have a knack for drawing?
 Rather than doodle just for your own pleasure, why not offer your cartoon drawing services to the world?

 Get some inspiration from Steve Gadlin.
 His promise is simple: “I have drawn cats for people all over the world.
 I want to draw a cat for you.”